Introduction -how to buy a computer for business

 Further technical terms look out for when searching for the best computers for small business owners

-Some further considerations when you are searching for the best computer for business purposes or the best laptop for contractors are:
+There are some further considerations when you search for the best computer for business purposes or the best laptop for contractors.
+Basically, when you look to buy a computer for business or are looking into the best laptops for contractors please also consider:

 - You will need a good size hard drive for the long-term storage of various files.
 SSD is now a common choice as they are faster than hard drives.
 They also have more power and are energy efficient in addition to less weight and no noise.
 Furthermore, they also come in more practical sizes/form factors.